alexblakes/regional_nonsense_constraint/documentation/write_up.md

 </div>

 ### Mutability-adjusted proportion of singletons
+We obtained allele counts for every SNV identified above.
+After VEP annotation (see below, "Modelling the expected number of variants"), we calculated the proportion of singletons for each consequence (synonymous, missense, nonsense) and each NMD region (see above, "Annotating NMD regions") using custom Python scripts.

+To account for sequence mutability, we built a weighted least squares model ([Figure S4](#maps_model)) describing the relationship between mutability and the proportion of singletons for synonymous variants in each variant context.
+The model was weighted by the number of observed synonymous variants in each variant context.
+CpG transitions (accounting for ~3% of all possible synonymous variants) were excluded from this model.

 ### Modelling the expected number of variants
 This analysis was based on the methods described by the gnomAD group [REF].